bablokb/pcb-pico-datalogger/docs/core_config_main.md

     HAVE_I2C_MP = "spec1 spec2 ..."

-With each specification as `chip(bus,addr)`.
+where each specification is `chip(bus[,addr])`.
 Currently, only chips that are implemented by the TCA9548A-library are supported, i.e.
-PCA9546, PCA9548, TCA9546 and TCA9548 (don't use the trailing 'A').
+PCA9546A, PCA9548A, TCA9546A and TCA9548A (you can ommit the trailing
+'A').

+The `bus`-parameter *must* be `0` or `1`.
+The optional address defaults to `0x70` and must be specified in hex-notation if not omitted.

 Every multiplexer will add 4 or 8 I2C-channels.
-When defining sensors, the bus-number will start at 2 and then increment according to the multiplexer used.
+When defining sensors, the bus-number will start at 2 and will then increment according to the multiplexer used.
 E.g. when adding a 4 channel and an 8 channel multiplexer, the bus-numbers will be 2-5 and 6-13.

 See [task configuration](./core_config_tasks.md) for details about